LeighAllenDev/Back-to-the-arcade/README.md

 ## Tech
-The entire website is built using HTML and CSS as per the project requirements
+As per the Code Institute project guidlines, this website is entirely built using the following technologies:
+  * HTML
+  * CSS

 ## Credits